philipturner/molecular-renderer/README.md

 # Molecular Renderer

+> A lot of these goals are also being addressed by the [MSEP](https://astera.org/molecular-systems/), which is currently in development (February 2023).
+Consider waiting until it's released, then merging a compression algorithm into the MSEP code base.
+It could also be a plugin for exporting simulations in a format replayable outside the editor.
+I have very limited free time and unique skills that may be better spent enhancing other projects.

 Scriptable application for running OpenMM simulations and visualizing at high framerates.
 Provides up to 120 Hz uninterrupted playback with RTAO.
 This application is optimized for simulations with 10,000-1,000,000 atoms.

 ## Usage